mattsmithuk/certificate_generator/README.md

 ```

 ## To Do
-- [ ] Improve date input
 - [x] Check for correct CSV layout
+- [x] Replace weasyprint to remove requirement for GTK libraries
+- [x] Removed dependancy on Yagmail
+- [ ] Package into single exe for easy distribution
 - [ ] Option to generate Faculty certificates
-- [ ] Package into single exe for easy distribution
+- [ ] Improve date input
-- [x] Replace weasyprint to remove requirement for GTK libraries

 ## Contact
 * e-mail: code@mattsmith.email